Essentia Health-Holy Trinity Hospital (Graceville)

 Compliments & Complaints

-If you’d like to share a compliment, concern, or suggestion, please contact our administrator, Deb Stueve.
-You can also fill out our online compliments and complaints form.
+If you’d like to share a compliment, concern, or suggestion, please fill out our online compliments and complaints form.

 Support Our Hospital